allisonhorst/palmerpenguins/README.md

 - **penguins_lter.csv**: Original combined data for 3 penguin species (aggregated from individual links below)

-### Import & download directly from the Environmental Data Initiative:
+### Option 2: Get it directly from the Environmental Data Initiative:

-Thank you to Julien Brun (NCEAS) for the reminder and for code below -- you can also pull the data directly from EDI to get and combine the raw data for the 3 species (same as penguins_lter.csv above)!
+Get the data directly from EDI using the code below.
+Thanks to Julien Brun for the reminder and code below to access & combine them (this will get you the same data as in penguins_lter.csv):

 ```
 # Adelie penguin data from: https://doi.org/10.6073/pasta/abc50eed9138b75f54eaada0841b9b86